SamDu1998/WebUI_BCK/README.md

 - **DOWNLOAD_INTERVAL**: Interval between downloads (in seconds).
 - **KEEP_DAYS**: Number of days to keep backups.

+## Download Executable
+You can download the executable file from the [GitHub Releases](https://github.com/SamDu1998/WebUI_BCK/releases) page.

 ## License
 This project is licensed under the MIT License.